hdShang/arxiv-daily/docs/cs-RO/2025-10-16/papers/251014300v1-expertise-need-not-monopolize-action-specialized-mixture-of-experts-.md

 ---
 layout: default
-title: Expertise need not monopolize: Action-Specialized Mixture of Experts for Vision-Language-Action Learning
+title: "Expertise need not monopolize: Action-Specialized Mixture of Experts for Vision-Language-Action Learning"
 ---

 # Expertise need not monopolize: Action-Specialized Mixture of Experts for Vision-Language-Action Learning